Narendra9793/ExpenseTracker/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Navigate to expenseTrackerApp and up your containers to test it
+Navigate to expenseTracker and up your containers to test it
    ```sh
    docker compose up -d
    ```